kaifkh20/ai-engine/README.md

-# Search Engine with Client–Server Architecture
+# AI Search Engine with Client–Server Architecture
+<a href="https://youtu.be/I2MTm8PGtPQ"> Video Example</a>

 A modular information retrieval system built from scratch with traditional IR, neural reranking, vector search, and RAG-style generation.
 The system exposes a CLI-based client–server interface.